 Contact your doctor, nurse, or midwife if you experience any of the warning signs of preterm labor.

 fFN testing predicts and protects.

 A fetal fibronectin test is one of the most powerful predictors of preterm birth.1 It is a simple non-invasive test that can be done in the hospital or in the doctor’s office, similar to a pap test.

 The vast majority of patients will receive a negative Rapid fFN® test result, meaning they have less than a 1% chance of delivering in the next 2 weeks, which can help avoid unnecessary interventions.2 A positive Rapid fFN® result indicates a higher risk of a preterm delivery and helps healthcare providers decide which interventions are appropriate.

-Preterm birth is the most common cause of health problems in newborns today.3
+Early birth is the most common cause of health problems in newborns today.3

 1 in 10 babies born in the United States are born premature.4